 Customer journey, customer relationship management, customer experience - many companies see their greatest opportunities for success in a customer-centric way of working.
-Terms like Employee Journey, Employee Relationship Management and Employee Experience, on the other hand, still receive much less attention.
+Terms like Employee Journey, Employee Relationship Management, Employee Wellbeing and Employee Experience, on the other hand, still receive much less attention.
 Yet a stronger focus on employee satisfaction could offer a decisive competitive advantage.
 After all, it is they who have a decisive influence on the well-being of customers - and thus on the economic success of the company.

 So it's time to take a closer look at the topic of employee experience.
 In this article you will find out exactly what it is and why it could be crucial for your company's goals.

 Employee satisfaction and employee engagement - only parts of the whole